plantanapp/documentation/docs/workflows.md

 ### `Difference`

-The main difference between BMPN.io and PlantAnApp Workflows is that in our platform, we create an executable model, not only the visual part (flowcharts).
-When you create a Workflow, you make a sequence of actions that create behind an entire model, from creating a user and giving him some platform roles to the ability to create some invoices for a purchase.
+The main difference between BMPN.io and PlantAnApp Workflows is that we create an executable model in our platform, not only the visual part (flowcharts).
+When you create a Workflow, you make a sequence of actions created behind an entire model.
+For example, creating a user, assigning platform roles, creating invoices for a purchase, etc.

 From a technical perspective, a Workflow can be considered a reusable method.